-At Lover's Lane, PSHE is an integral part of all that we do.
-In 2019, we introduced the 'You, Me, PSHE' scheme of work to supplement our strong pastoral care.
-All classes follow the progressive curriculum, to support children's development, through seven PSHE strands:
+At Lover’s Lane, Life Skills (PSHE including RSE) is an integral part of all that we do.
+At Lovers’ Lane we use ‘You, Me, PSHE’ scheme of work to supplement our strong pastoral care.
+All classes follow the progressive curriculum, to support children’s development, through seven PSHE strands:

 At Lovers’ Lane, all staff prioritise the well-being of our children and families.
 Staff will provide personalised PSHE or RSE education, where appropriate, through a variety of strategies, including stories, circle times, discussions and Take 5 breathing.